 Wealthfront's tax-loss harvesting algorithms manage your accounts to avoid wash sale issues within your Wealthfront investment portfolio.
 This includes both sale and purchase timing, as well as choosing alternate ETFs that are not substantially identical to your primary (initial) ETFs.

-For more on wash sales, please see the or consult your tax advisor.
+For more on wash sales, please see the IRS website or consult your tax advisor.

 The wash sale rule applies to all of your accounts, including your non-taxable retirement accounts, no matter where they are held.
 If you have multiple accounts with Wealthfront, we will monitor trades across your entire Wealthfront investment portfolio to avoid wash sale issues.
 If you also hold our selected ETFs in non-Wealthfront accounts, you should be mindful of the wash sale rule.